 © Carol Squires, PMAFA, DTASNZ

 Born on the cusp?
-If you'd like to know your exact 'Star-sign' I am happy to advise you whether you are one sign or the other.
-All I need is your time, date and place of birth - contact me by email for this free service.
+If you'd like to know your true 'Star-sign' I am happy to advise you whether you are one sign or the other. *All I need is your time (am/pm), date (day/month/year) and place (town/country) of birth.